 People with disabilities and underserved populations usually don't have the same access to nature experiences and environmental education, as the general public.
-Fear, anxiety, physical limitations and finances contribute to this.
+Physical limitations, finances, fear,and anxiety contribute to this.
 Scientific studies have shown that exposure to nature decreases anxiety, depression, and negative rumination, while at the same time increasing well-being and creative problem-solving.
 Access Nature believes that ALL people should be able to access these benefits.

 The Access Nature Program of the Lewisboro Land Trust reaches out to organizations that serve people with disabilities and the disadvantaged to enable them to experience the benefits of nature.
-Each program is designed to fit the unique abilities and needs of the individual group, sometimes using educational naturalists or work programs.
-The nature experience is held at a preserve or park near the participants.
-Our coordinator works with the organization's staff to create ongoing nature outings.
+Each program is designed to fit the unique abilities and needs of the individual group, using educational naturalists or work programs.
+The nature experience is held at a nearby preserve or park.
+Our coordinator works with the organization's staff to create ongoing nature outings for their clients.

 This project has provided additional documentation in a Microsoft Word file (projdoc.doc).

 access nature page of lewisboro land trust

 access nature in the news

 Lewisboro Land Trust main page